-Opening Statement of Commissioner Brian Quintenz before the Open Commission Meeting on November 5, 2018
+Opening Statement of Commissioner Brian D. Quintenz before the Open Commission Meeting on November 5, 2018

 Open Meeting on Final Rule: Amending the De Minimis Exception to the Swap Dealer Definition; Proposed Rule: Amendments to Regulations on Swap Execution Facilities and the Trade Execution Requirement; and Request for Comment regarding the Practice of “Post-Trade Name Give-Up” on Swap Execution Facilities